trambarhq/trambar/docs/getting-started.md

    > Password for Trambar root account:

 9. Wait while the installation script install Docker and retrieve Trambar's images from [Docker Hub](https://hub.docker.com/u/trambar/dashboard/).
-The process should take a minute or two in a cloud-based server with high Internet bandwidth.
+The process should take a minute or two on a cloud-based server with high Internet bandwidth.

 10. Start Trambar server: